 Follow these tips to ensure a memorable day of strawberry picking:

-- Always call first to check for conditions.
-Some farms get picked out early in the season or may be closed due to weather.
+- Conditions change daily so be sure to call first since some farms get picked out early in the season or may be closed due to weather.

 - There is very little shade in the fields, so don't forget sunscreen and hats.